Hours & Admission

-World War Wednesdays: All tickets are $7 every Wednesday.
+World War Wednesdays - All tickets are $8 every Wednesday.
 No coupon necessary.
 No other discounts apply.

 The Museum accepts cash, travelers checks, company/organization checks and MasterCard, Visa, American Express and Discover.
 The Museum also has an on-site ATM machine available.

-- The Museum has a limited number of wheelchairs available for free at ticketing on a first-come, first-served basis.
+- The Museum has a limited number of wheelchairs and scooters (18+ and driver's licence required) available for free at Guest Services on a first-come, first-served basis.
 Advance reservations are not allowed.